Climber.Org Driving Directions

 The trailhead for Disaster Peak (waypoint DISATH) is where the road ends just southwest of The Iceberg (a prominent rock formation).
 Note the waypoint DISJCT, where a use trail leaves the main trail and heads toward the peak.
 Many trip reports indicate people have missed this junction on the way in AND on the way out.
 Don't be fooled by animal and use trails near the summit.

-Kennedy Meadows, for Blackhawk Mountain
+Kennedy Meadows North, for Blackhawk Mountain

 The ranger station for this area is in Pinecrest.
 It opens at 8:00.
 There aren't any self serve permits, but if you phone them in advance, at 209-965-3434, they have been known to leave a permit for you in their box.

 From the Hwy 120 / Hwy 108 junction (waypoint 120108), continue on highway 108 past the town of Sonora, Pinecrest, and Dardanelle (waypoint DARDAN).
 There are seasonal services at Dardanelle, including a gas station, cafe, and a small general store.
-Kennedy Meadow (waypoint KENNED) is off Hwy 108, 5 miles beyond Dardanelle, 29 miles beyond Pinecrest, and 56 miles beyond Sonora.
+Kennedy Meadow (waypoint KENMDW) is off Hwy 108, 5 miles beyond Dardanelle, 29 miles beyond Pinecrest, and 56 miles beyond Sonora.

 Turn south from Hwy 108 at the Kennedy Meadow and/or Baker Campground sign (waypoint KEN108).
 There is a pay phone right at this intersection.
 Stay left to avoid the private campground.
 Continue up the one-lane road to where there is a sign for trailhead parking (waypoint KENJCT, where the red and purple lines meet on the map to the right).
 Backpackers must park in this large parking lot.
 There are signs that say you must camp in designated sites and there is a two night limit, so there may be free trailhead camping.
-A trail leaves the parking lot near the toilet at waypoint KENMTH.
+A trail leaves the parking lot near the toilet at waypoint KENNTH.
 A sign there says it's 1.5 miles to the wilderness.

 The road continues to the Kennedy Meadows Cafe and Pack Station (waypoint KENMDW), which burned down in 2007 and was being rebuilt in early 2008.